 If you are struggling as a social media manager to get clients to work with, use any of the steps that I have explained above.
 If one isn’t working for you, try the others.
 They are tactics that most freelancers use to attract and get potential clients.

-Let us know in the comment box with the outcome of applying these tips, and if you have any other strategy you use in getting clients, don’t hesitate to share with us.
+Let us know in the comment box the outcome of applying these tips, and if you have any other strategy you use in getting clients, don’t hesitate to share it with us.